snw35/cloudenv/README.md

 sudo curl https://raw.githubusercontent.com/snw35/cloudenv/master/cloudenv -o /usr/local/bin/cloudenv && sudo chmod +x /usr/local/bin/cloudenv;
 ```

-Run the `cloudenv` command and it will pull the latest version of the container image (around 1GB), start the container, and drop you into the shell:
+Run the `cloudenv` command as your own user (not as root, you may need to add your user to the docker group first).
+It will pull the latest version of the container image (around 1.5GB), start the container, and drop you into the shell:

 `⛅user@cloudenv:~$`